ebellocchia/monero-js/README.md

 ## Mnemonic

-This library allows to handle mnemonic phrases for Monero, like the Monero official wallet.
+This library allows to handle mnemonic phrases and generate keys and addresses/subaddresses for Monero, like the Monero official wallet.

 ### Generation